arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/put_api_simple_first_example.md

 @startDocuBlock put_api_simple_first_example
 @brief returns one document of a collection matching a given example

+@HINTS
+{% hint 'warning' %}
+This route should no longer be used.
+All endpoints for Simple Queries are deprecated from version 3.4 on.
+They are superseded by AQL queries.
+{% endhint %}

 @RESTHEADER{PUT /_api/simple/first-example, Find documents matching an example}

 @RESTBODYPARAM{collection,string,required,string}